tinyzqh/circuit-sat/README.md

 All steps can be done using [bash scripts](scripts/data_gen.sh).

+**IMPORTANT**: During abc optimization, some UNSAT graph will be eliminated to a single NEGATIVE output (around 14%).
+This properties might be useful later.

-The optimizd AIG looks like as follow:
+The optimized AIG looks like as follow:

 ![optimized AIG](figs/train_graph_id0.png)